vocascan/documentation/docs/vocascan-server/configuration.md

 ## Log (`log`)

-For more infos about the logger section see [logging guide](vocascan-server/logging).
+For more informations about the logger section see [logging guide](vocascan-server/logging).

 | Name      | Default | Description                                                                            |
 | --------- | ------- | -------------------------------------------------------------------------------------- |